 In order to provide for the safety and supervision of all students, students are expected to remain on campus during the instructional day.
 This includes lunch periods.
-The only exception is for juniors and seniors who have approved lunch passes and may leave during their assigned lunch period.
 Once students are on campus, they must follow the appropriate check out procedures to leave.
 This includes having to return to your car to get a textbook, etc.